onomyprotocol/onomy/deploy/testnet/master-validator/readme.md

 ## Init node and genesys

-Before run the script please set evn variable:
+Before run the script please set env variable:

 * ETH_ORCHESTRATOR_VALIDATOR_ADDRESS - this is the Ethereum public address with which the orchestrator will be running.